utah-MFDA/h.r.3.3_pdk/scad_include/README.md

     px=7.6e-3, layer=10e-3, lpv=20, chan_h=10, chan_w=14, shape="cube", pitch=30,
     no_obj=false, floor_area=false)
 ```
+A simple mixer that reduces the time of mixing two fluids by reducing the channel width.
  - mix_l **(required)**
+    - Lenght of the mixer
  - mix_w **(required)**
+    - Mininum width of the mixer device
  - mix_h **(required)**
+    - Height of the mixer channel

 #### p_sqeeze_valve.scad
 ```